Always on

 The challenge

-Accessing specialist expertise in radiation late effects and treatment pathways for RIM has proved impossible through the NHS and there is no funding available for essential lymphoedema treatment.
-She has no insurance, as cancer-related complications are excluded from cover.
+Accessing specialist expertise in radiation late effects and treatment pathways for RIM has proved impossible via the NHS and there is no funding available for lymphoedema treatment.
+She has no insurance, as anything cancer-related is excluded from cover.
 As a result, Suki has spent relentless hours researching medical literature, exploring treatment options and coordinating her own care.

 The last 18 months have been incredibly difficult.
-The uncertainty, ongoing appointments, chronic inflammation, pain, physical limitations and lack of clear treatment pathways have taken a significant toll, leading to burnout.
-It is a heavy load for one person to carry alone, which is why her friends have rallied around to support her.
+The uncertainty, relentless appointments and lack of treatment pathways have, not surprisingly, led to burnout.
+Which is why her friends have rallied around to support her.

 The impact has hit hard financially as well as physically.
-Several retreats and client commitments had to be cancelled due to needing to slow don and focus on her health, whilst investigations and treatment options were being explored, resulting in the loss of most of her expected income for the year.
-Recovery has become a full-time job.
+Because there was much talk of major surgery, several retreats and client commitments had to be cancelled resulting in the loss of most of her expected income for the year.

 Regenerative Treatments for Suki’s Recovery & Estimated Costs